 Better Sleep and Recovery

-Cold Helps Set the Stage
+Cold Helps Regulate the System

-Sauna Helps You Wind Down
+Sauna Helps the Body Wind Down

-Simple Timing
+Simple Timing Guidelines

-- Sauna: later in the day
+- Sauna: usually better later in the day

 Immune Support and Inflammation